 - 110g of butter

-- a drop of water to bring it together
+- a teaspoon of water, or just enough to bring it together

 - 6 tbsp strawberry jam